hmtkyn/investor-ninja/README.md

 # **"Investor Ninja"** Strategy in Crypto Investing

+### Investor Ninja Strategy in Crypto Investing

-> How much profit can you make in the long run by investing in certain periods?
+##### How much profit can you make in the long run by investing in specific periods?

 Here is the backward strategy that answers this question and it's called "Investor Ninja".

-The important thing is to make regular purchases by keeping the amount in your hand constant at the closings of each month.
+The important thing is to make regular purchases by keeping the amount in your hand constant every month or every 4 weeks.

 This strategy has been tested on the Bitcoin / Dollar chart.
+You can test it on other instruments if you wish.

-Now, from January 1, 2020 to November 5, 2021, I have invested $1,000 in Bitcoin on the 1st of each month.
+Now, from January 1, 2018 to December 31, 2022, I invested $100 in Bitcoin every Friday every 4 weeks.

-Then at the end of 23 months, my net profit from my $23,000 investment is $67,732.

-If you thought that this strategy was only tested during the bull season of Cryptocurrencies, you are wrong.
-You can test the test rates for other time periods yourself.
-You will be surprised!
+You can observe the results yourself.

+You will be amazed at the difference between just buying instead of constantly Buying and Sell and selling when it comes after a long time!

-If you invest in investment instruments on a regular basis, you will see that you will really gain.
+If you regularly invest in investment tools, you will see that you will really profit.
+Please consider every investment long term.

+Best regards

+@hmtkyn

 ![Investor Ninja Strategy](https://tr.tradingview.com/i/rCl22iI3/ "Investor Ninja Strategy")